Promo banner for the gamescom dev leadership summit powered by Xsolla, February 24-26, 2026 in Lisbon, Portugal

 The gamescom dev leadership summit powered by Xsolla offers an exclusive platform for industry leaders to exchange insights, discuss emerging trends, and explore strategies for driving innovation in the gaming and tech sectors.

-The summit program includes keynote speeches, roundtables, panel discussions, and networking opportunities designed to foster collaboration and leadership development.
+The summit program includes keynotes and sessions, roundtables, fireside chats, and networking opportunities designed to foster collaboration and leadership development.

 Participants of a roundtable at the leadership summit